She ran drugs, money for inmate dealers. SC teen’s mom says she’s more than that story

 During Marie’s 10 months in jail, Kerrie and her other children were “on the streets fending for themselves” between 2012 and 2013.
 Kerrie was separated from her sister and sent to live in a girls’ home.

 But Kerrie hated the girls’ home and ran away with an older girl, Marie said.
-The night the two ran away, two men assaulted Kerrie, who was 13 years old at the time, Marie said.
+The night the two ran away, two men attacked Kerrie, who was 13 years old at the time, Marie said.
 They left her at a fast food restaurant where the police were called and took her back to the girls’ home.
-Marie was told about the assault in jail.
+Marie was told about the attack in jail.

 “Knowing my baby wanted and needed me, and my choices was holding me back from her, and played a large role why it happened, I’m still destroyed inside over that,” Marie said.